 An HE variant HT Control field shall not be present in a frame addressed to a STA unless that STA declares support for +HTC-HE in the HE Capabilities Information field of its HE Capabilities element.
 The HE variant HT Control field carried in the frame may contain a Control subfield supported by the intended receiver that has:

-A value of 0 in the Control ID subfield when the transmitting STA expects an UL MU PPDU that carries an immediate acknowledgement, as described in 9.42.2 (UL MU operation).
+A value of 0 in the Control ID subfield when the transmitting STA expects an HE trigger-based PPDU that carries an immediate acknowledgement, as described in 25.5.2 (UL MU operation).

 A value of 1 in the Control ID subfield when the transmitting STA changes the receive operation mode, as described in 10.45.2 (Receive operating mode indication).